Surviving Breast Cancer in Style

 A story to celebrate International Women’s Day, one that illustrates how a cancer survivor used her condition to help others in similar circumstances.

-By Sana Ali
+By Sana Ali, The Ismaili

 Her life turned upside down when she was diagnosed with early-stage breast cancer in March 2018 at age 29, after noticing an unusual change in her body and having it checked.
 With no family history of breast or ovarian cancer, which are often linked, this news came to Sonya Keshwani as a complete shock.